12 Explosive Restaurant Tax Deductions for Owners

 • Fixed Costs - the ones that pretty much stay the same month-to-month and aren't directly tied to sales.
 Things like rent or most of your utilities.

-• Variable costs - these are going to be costs tied directly to the amount of output you have.
-They're going to be more difficult to budget for, especially considering how much food prices can fluctuate given market conditions that you have no control of.
+• Variable costs - these will be costs tied directly to the amount of output you have.
+They will be more difficult to budget for, especially considering how much food prices can fluctuate given market conditions you have no control over.
 Food is a great example of a variable cost.

-• Semi-variable costs - in a restaurant, these are going to be things like labor because you have both salaried and hourly employees
+• Semi-variable costs - in a restaurant, these will be things like labor because you have both salaried and hourly employees.

 But hey, guess what?
 Deductible.

-Tracking your expenses can be difficult in a restaurant.
-There are a thousand cogs to the wheel, and there are only so many things you can do to manage.
+Tracking expenses can be difficult in a restaurant.
+There are a thousand cogs to the wheel, and there are only so many things you can do to manage them.
 I get it.

 But the more meticulous your restaurant is in tracking and updating these expenses in QuickBooks, the more likely you'll be able to take a chunk out of your tax liability at the end of the year.